ndouglas/hornvale-rust/README.md

 General Flow:

-- **Command**: Some entity wants to do something.
+- **Command**: Some entity (generally the player) wants to do something.
 For the player, this can be in or out of character.
 This is indicated by a `HasCommand` component.
-A system will translate these into Actions.
+A system will act on these directly (OOC commands) or translate these into Actions (IC commands).
 - **Action**: Some entity attempts to do something.
 This is always in-character.
 This will fire a sequence of **Checks** and **Events**.
   - **Checks**: Checks whether the action should go through.
     - **ShouldPerformAction**: Checks whether the entity _should_ do something.
 For instance, if an action was enqueued to attack a goblin, but the goblin is dead.
 This is the entity having a chance to abort its own action.